 Although the New Jersey Boehm studio produced 21 different items in conjuction with the much ballyhoo’d King Tutankhamum museum exhibit in 1976, they issued only one collector plate and it was made in Malvern.
 It was an edition of 5000, is 10.75” (27 cm) diameter, and was produced from 1976 (at $125) to early 1979 (at $135.)
 It was accompanied by a 168-page book, The Boehm Journey to Egypt, Land of Tutankhamun, written by Frank Cosentino and relates Helen Boehm’s trip to Egypt before designing the entire King Tut Collection.
 Around the edge of backstamp are the names of the museums hosting the Tut exhibit tour.

 Some or all of the plates that Boehm issued in 1978 and later may have been marketed exclusively by the Hamilton Collection, one of the larger mass-market collectibles producers that began seemingly popping up like weeds during the late 1970s.
 Hamilton marketed almost all of Boehm’s 1980s plates, but I’ve found no advertising evidence yet to show conclusively that these next three Malvern plate series were.
 (I will update this post if I do find information either way.)
 If not, then they were sold by Boehm’s retail galleries.

 Both of the Boehm studio locations occasionally produced items for the benefit of various charitable organizations.
 The first such plate (from the Malvern studio at least) appears to have been the Great Animals of the World series of eight, done for the USA branch of the World Wildlife Fund in 1978.
 Notice that although the backstamp says Made in England the logo is that of the Trenton (NJ) studio: the horse and feather.
 Normally the Malvern items have the horse and crown logo.
-I’ve been able to identify seven of the eight plates: African Buffalo, Bighorn Sheep, White Rhinoceros, Bengal Tiger, Leopard, Hippo, and African Lion.
-If anyone knows the subject of the eigth plate, I’d love to be able to add it here.
+The eight plate subject are the African Buffalo, Bighorn Sheep, White Rhinoceros, Bengal Tiger, Leopard, Hippo, African Lion, and African Elephant.
 Prices are unknown.